A mastopexy (breast lift) is reshaping and raising sagging (ptotic) breast tissues and the nipple

 Some patients require their breasts to be lifted as well as enlarged, this is called an augmentation mastopexy and uses breast implants as well as rearrangement of the breast skin and tissue.

 It is sometimes difficult to know whether you would benefit from a breast lift alone, breast implants alone or a combination of both.
-Dr Amira Sanki and Dr Ilias Kotronakis will be able to explain what effect each of these procedures would have on your appearance, as well as show you before and afters of women who have a similar problem to you.
+Your breast lift surgeon in Sydney will be able to explain what effect each of these procedures would have on your appearance, as well as show you before and afters of women who have a similar problem to you.

-Dr Sanki and Dr Kotronakis, your Sydney breast lift surgeons, will listen to your concerns regarding your breast size and shape, and ask what your goals are.
-Most women see a plastic surgeon for breast lift surgery after suffering many years and after considering the surgery for a long time.
-While breast lift surgery is a safe and commonly performed operation, the consultation will be performed with sensitivity to your opinions and thoughtfulness to your concerns.
+Dr Sanki and Dr Kotronakis, your breast lift surgeons in Sydney, will listen to your concerns regarding your breast size and shape, and ask what your goals are.
+Most women see a plastic surgeon for breast lift Sydney surgery after suffering many years and after considering the surgery for a long time.
+While breast lift Sydney surgery is a safe and commonly performed operation, the consultation will be performed with sensitivity to your opinions and thoughtfulness to your concerns.
 Any additional health problems that might affect your treatment will be identified.

 Following this, your breasts will be examined, with clinical measurements and photographs taken.
 It is a Medicare requirement that women seeking a breast lift in Sydney must have their photos mailed for pre-approval by the Medicare Claims officer.